 Save the conventional intersection file.
 This file will be used to create the first set of RCUT intersections (1&2), but it is also needed to create the second set of RCUT intersections (3&4).
 Do not overwrite the conventional intersection file.
+This is a one-way-only process that cannot be reversed.
+It is strongly recommended to save a copy of your original file for future reference.
 3. Go to the Alternative group box, which is found in the Detailed Input Data.
 Check the Alternative Intersection box.